I didn’t think I’d have to write a blog about a kitchen renovation in a four year old build but here were are.

 Oven & Stove top:

 Our previous appliances were by Westinghouse.
 The oven itself had broken once when it was still under warranty and it was fixed for free.
 You would think that the warranty would therefore re-start but apparently not.
-Boy did I have some words to those people – eventually got what I wanted!
+Eventually, we were compensated.

 We replaced our Westinghouse oven and stove top with an Asko from Adelaide appliance gallery.
 Can I just say (and absolutely under no obligation) that their service was impeccable.
 It’s like a candy store of cool appliances down there.
 Go and give them a visit.